 Many people like myself have tried to grow rhubarb in their gardens or on their allotments with varying degrees of success.
 Some have even won prizes for the longest and thickest stick of rhubarb.
 Unfortunately, in my case, I haven’t had much success as my rhubarb tends to have only short thin stems, so obviously I’m not using the right sort of horse manure.

 In 2010, Yorkshire Forced Rhubarb joined the ranks of EU protected foods such as Stilton cheese, Parma Ham and Champagne and in 2007 Wakefield Council oxrganised the first ‘Wakefield Rhubarb Festival’ which has now grown to become the Wakefield Food, Drink and Rhubarb Festival which takes place in February.
-This year it will be held during the weekend of 21 February.

 The festival is a celebration of the region’s rhubarb crop, which includes rhubarb-themed cookery demonstrations and lots of street entertainment.